‘The Originals’ Season 4: Klaus And Marcel’s Reckoning, Elijah And Hayley’s Reunion, And Hope’s Personality Revealed [Spoilers]

 A photo posted by The Originals (@theoriginals) on

-As previously reported by the Inquisitr, in Season 4, there will be a 5-year time jump.
+As previously reported by the Inquisitr, in Season 4, there will be a five-year time jump.
 Klaus and Hayley‘s daughter, Hope, is no longer a baby.
-Now, she is 7 years old and is very powerful.
+Now, she is seven years old and is very powerful.
 It was recently teased that she will have a good understanding of what magic is.
 She is also street smart, just like her mother.
 However, will she also have some personality traits from her father?

 “[Hope] definitely shares her mother’s street smarts, but may or may not also display some of her father’s temper and willingness to do whatever it takes to protect her family.”